Foggyssad/DroneMonitor/README.md

 ---

+## Advanced C# Features (Second Assignment)

+Additional functionality was implemented mainly in the `DroneMonitor.Analytics` module:

+- Custom iteration using `IEnumerable<T>` and `IEnumerator<T>` over drone messages.
+- Explicit iterator usage via `foreach` in the application logic.
+- Generic analytics container with constraints (`MetricAccumulator<T>` using `where`).
+- Custom exception hierarchy with centralized `try–catch` handling.
+- Extension methods and an extension deconstructor for `DroneTrack` reporting.
+- Event-based message observation (`TrackEventHub`).
+- Safe message snapshotting via `ICloneable`.

+These features are exercised during normal execution and reporting.

+---

 ## Remote ID / OpenDroneID Format (Short Theory Section)

 Remote ID (OpenDroneID) is a standard for unmanned aircraft to broadcast identity and telemetry via BLE or Wi-Fi.